Stormy Daniels says her phone records are ‘gonna hurt’ Trump in hush money probe

 “I’m sure I will.
 I’ve been handing over phone records to my attorney today (they’re gonna hurt!) and planning spring break activities with my kid.
 It was a wonderful day,” Ms Daniels said.

-The grand jury in the case is set to meet again on Thursday, according to NBC News.
+The grand jury in the case is set to meet again on Monday 27 March.

 Mr Trump’s legal team has argued that he’s the victim of extortion.